romilly/logseq-migration/README.md

 In other words, if you run it two or more times, nothing _should_ change after the first run.

-Let me know how you get on!
+Let me know how you get on, and raise an issue if there are problems.
+I'm @rareblog on Twitter.